Muhammet252/ne-izlesem-showcase/README.md

 The platform asks several questions and evaluates the user's answers.

-A suitable movie recommendation is then generated based on factors such as:
+A suitable movie recommendation is generated based on:

 - Current mood
 - Genre preferences